h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/developer/com/ncr/ATMMonitoring/handler/FileInDiskHandler.rst

 .. java:method:: public static void moveToFolder(String file, String dir, boolean keepFile) throws FileHandlerException
    :outertype: FileInDiskHandler

-   Execute a move operation ( if the keepFile param is false) or a copy (if the keepFile param is true)
+   Executes a move operation (if the keepFile param is false) or a copy (if the keepFile param is true)

    :param file: String with the full path of the file
    :param dir: String with the full path of the directory
-   :param keepFile: indicates if will execute a move operation ( removes the file after being copied) or just copy ( leaves the original).use :java:ref:`FileInDiskHandler.KEEP_FILE`, or :java:ref:`FileInDiskHandler.REMOVE_FILE`
+   :param keepFile: indicates if will execute a move operation ( removes the file after being copied) or just copy ( leaves the original).use \ :java:ref:`FileInDiskHandler.KEEP_FILE`\ , or \ :java:ref:`FileInDiskHandler.REMOVE_FILE`\

 moveToFolder
 ^^^^^^^^^^^^